cameron-wags/rainbow_csv.nvim/README.md

 ```
 Manual delimiter selection would still be possible.
 You can also manually associate specific file extensions with 'csv' or 'tsv' filetypes

+#### g:rainbow_comment_prefix
+Default: _''_
+A string to use as a comment prefix for all CSV files you open in Vim.
+This setting is helpful if you are dealing with lots of CSV files which consistently use the same comment prefix e.g. `'#'` or `'>>'`
+If you want to enable comments on file-by-file basis, use the `:RainbowComment/:RainbowCommentMulti` commands instead.
+To cancel the effect of `g:rainbow_comment_prefix` just for the current file use `:NoRainbowComment` command.

 #### g:rcsv_max_columns
 Default: _30_